Dyslecix-Dev/github-tutorial/README.md

 ## Terminology

 - Branch - A parallel version of a repository.
 By default every repository has one branch named main.
 Creating additional branches copies the main branch and allows the user to make any changes without disrupting the main branch.
 Normally, branches are used to work on specific features.
+- Code Scanning - A capability that integrates security testing tools into the software development process using GitHub Actions.
+- CodeQL - A static analysis testing tool that helps identify security weaknesses (e.g. SQL injection, cross-site scripting, etc.).
 - Codespace - A development environment that is hosted in the cloud.
 GitHub codespaces can be customized by committing configuration files to the repository (i.e. configuration-as-code), and are hosted by GitHub in a Docker container that runs on a virtual machine.
+- Common Weakness Enumeration (CWE) - A category system for hardware and software weaknesses and vulnerabilities.
 - Continuous Delivery (CD) - The next phase of CI where the code is packaged into a release and stored somewhere (preferably in an artifact repository).
 - Continuous Deployment (CD) - The next phase of continuous delivery where the code is deployed.
 - Continuous Integration (CI) - A software development practice where developers merging tested code into a shared branch.